 2020-03-30: the temporary NHS Nightingale Hospital is being built at ExCeL, where I possibly caught my Covid-19 (if that's what I had) at Futurebuild.

 2020-04-08: Cemetery Closed

 2020-04-16: Fabric Masks

 Silk-Feel Antibacterial Face Masks, ie one of each of us, from my favourite British Boxers.
-For every one I bought BB donated one to local healtcare workers.
+For every one I bought BB donated one to local healthcare workers.
 At the time PPE supplies were in very very short supply for them.
 A grand total of about £50.
 These fabric masks have four tie strings at the back.
-The family now has others, but as of 2021-08 I am still using these!)
+The family now has others, but as of the turn of 2022 I am still using these!

 2020-04-23: Cemetery Open